-We are facing the challenge to feed 9 billion people by 2050 while already reaching the ecological limits of our planet today.
-A holistic approach is urgently required to safeguard global food security
+We are facing the challenge to feed 10 billion people by 2050 while already reaching the ecological limits of our planet today.
+At Bayer we believe it is again time for a paradigm change in agriculture to safeguard global food security

 – with innovative solutions that are sustainable and minimize the environmental footprint of farming.